 In This Article

 Congratulations!
-You’ve been invited to a wedding, which means you are seen as a valued part of that couple’s life.
-It also means it’s time to buy a wedding gift—a potentially daunting task.
+You've been invited to a wedding, which means you are seen as a valued part of that couple's life.
+It is a huge honor and a compliment.
+But it also means it's time to buy a wedding gift —a potentially daunting task.
 Many people don’t know how much to spend or whether or not to stick to the registry.
 If you are traveling for the wedding and spending money on airfare and hotels, is ok to spend less or skip the gift altogether?
 Even if you know exactly what you want to get them, when should you send it?
 Is there such a thing as too early or too late?

 Virtual weddings have made this even more complicated.
 Do you get a couple the same gift whether or not you are attending a wedding in person?
 And what happens if there is a virtual and an in-person affair?
 Does that mean two gifts?
 To answer these questions and more we turned to etiquette expert Elaine Swann.
 With her advice, you’ll be wishing the happy couple well with the perfect wedding gift.

 Elaine Swann is one of the country's leading lifestyle and etiquette experts.

 How Much to Spend on a Wedding Gift

 Swann has a simple rule: the amount you spend on a wedding gift varies based on your relationship with the couple.
 “I always like to look at it like an onion,” she said.
 “The closer to the core, the more you would spend on the couple.”
 If you don’t know the couple well (maybe you are a co-worker or a friend of the couple's parents) there is no need to spend more than $25.
 If you know the couple well, if you are a friend who sees them all the time or a close cousin, it's normal to spend as much as $200 on your present.